michel4j/mxdc/docs/source/analysis.rst

 Data/Report Table
 -----------------
-The Data/Report Table displays a Tree of datasets and corresponding analysis requests made against it.
-The analysis rows display the name and type of dataset, the type of analysis requested, the analysis score if available, and also the state of the analysis request, either pending, in-progress, completed or error.
+The Data/Report Table displays a list acquired datasets grouped by sample.
+Corresponding analysis requests made against each dataset are shown as clickable buttons to the right of the dataset row.

-To perform a new analysis, select a row on the table, then configure the analysis type using the controls below the Data/Report Table.
-Finally, click the *Run* button to submit the request.
-For MAD and Merge data analysis types, it is necessary to select multiple rows.
-This can be acheived by holding down the Ctrl- or Shift- keys while clicking on the desired rows.
+Each dataset row has a checkbox which can be used to select datasets for further analysis.

+The Analysis report buttons show the state of the analysis as an icon for in-progress or failed requests.
+Successfully completed requests are colored according to the score, ranging from red to green as the score goes from 0.0 (worst) to 1.0 (best).

+Additional analysis types can be performed per Sample by selecting the sample, checking all required datasets, configuring the desired options to the left of the *Run* button, and then clicking the *Run* button to submit the request.
+Note that a single analysis will be performed with all the checked datasets included.
+This can be useful when merging multiple datasets or for scaling separate datasets together durin MAD experiments.
+Only checked datasets within the selected sample will be used in the analysis.

+At this time, the available options are:

+* Screen - Performs a screening characterization.
+* Separate - For multiple datasets, process separately, but scale together at the end generating separate output files.
+For MAD.
+* Anomalous - Process with Friedel's Law False.

-Requests are submitted to the *Data Analysis Server* asynchronously, and the table is updated when the results are ready.
+Requests are submitted to the *Data Analysis Server* asynchronously, and the display is updated when the results are ready.

-To view the analysis report, click on a row corresponding to a completed analysis request.
-The report is displayed in the Report Viewer.
+To view the analysis report, click on button corresponding to a completed analysis request.
+The report is displayed in the Report Viewer on the right.
+For failed requests, clicking the report button will attempt to load a log file for inspection.

-If a sample is associated with the current row of the table, selecting the row activates the *Mount Sample* button to be used for mounting the given sample.
-Similarly, if a calculated data acquisition strategy is available, say as the result of a screening analysis, clicking the row activates the *Use Strategy* button.
+If a sample is currently associated with a position within the automounter, selecting the sample row activates the *Mount Sample* button to be used for mounting the given sample.
+Similarly, if a calculated data acquisition strategy is available within the currently display data analysis report, the *Use Strategy* button will be active.
 Clicking this button will add an interactive data  acquisition run on the Data page.

 Report Viewer
 -------------
 The Report Viewer is a simple HTML browser used for displaying HTML reports.
 Right-click on the Viewer in order to access available controls such as forward, back, stop and reload.